The Ruthless Elimination of Hurry

 20. Cook your own food.
 And eat in.

-We can combat hurry by intentionally slowing.
+We can combat hurry by intentionally slowing down.
 Mindfulness and meditation practices are very effective.
 The practice of “watching” your breath go in and out is not some new age yoga hippy dippy crystal licking garbage.
-It is centering on the gifts of the spirit.
+It is centering on the gifts of the Spirit.
 Try practicing it now:

 Imagine yourself breathing IN the fruit Holy Spirit and breathing OUT their opposite.